How to Introduce an Older Child to a New Sibling - Baby Chick

 It is essential to include your child in what is going on.
 This means telling her you will have a new baby in your family and what that will mean.
 Make sure to have this conversation in age-appropriate terms.
 Tell her about how the baby is growing, and do this early on so she can understand what it will mean.

-There are many things that your older child can do to help get ready for the new baby.
+Your older child can do many things to help prepare for the new baby.
 Involve her in helping you set up the nursery.
 My daughter was very proud when she helped Daddy set up the crib for the new baby.
 She talked about it for months afterward.
 Even though she was only two, he had her help with some of the screws.

 3. Enroll in a Sibling Class